NBA players decide to resume playoffs, sources tell ESPN

 The NBA and the NBPA today announced that in light of the Milwaukee Bucks’ decision to not take the floor today for Game 5 against the Orlando Magic, today’s three games – MIL-ORL, HOU-OKC and LAL-POR have been postponed.
 Game 5 of each series will be rescheduled.— NBA (@NBA) August 26, 2020

-The WNBA has also postponed three games that were scheduled for Wednesday.

-Then Major League Soccer teams began joining in, with the cancellation of a match between the Los Angeles Football Club and Real Salt Lake.
+The WNBA also postponed three games that were scheduled for Wednesday, followed by Major League Soccer with the cancellation of a match between the Los Angeles Football Club and Real Salt Lake.

 August 26, 2020

-Tennis player Naomi Osaka also said she won't play in the semifinals of the Western & Southern Open on Thursday.
+Tennis player Naomi Osaka also said she wouldn't play in the semifinals of the Western & Southern Open on Thursday.

 August 27, 2020